 We also seek to understand the interaction between viral evolution and human immunity.
 Our 2015 paper in PLoS ONE, Computational Characterization of Transient Strain-Transcending Immunity against Influenza A, explores this interaction in depth.

 Another goal that we have is to establish a reasonable baseline forecast to which we can compare our various machine-generated forecasts.
 For influenza and chikungunya, we create this baseline through an ongoing collection of basic forecasts from the general public using a website we created specifically for this purpose.
 With these user-submitted forecasts we create aggregate weekly forecasts, both as a performance baseline for comparison with data-driven methods and also as a serious attempt to reasonably forecast the spread of these diseases.
-A manuscript describing the Epicast system is currently in preparation.
+A manuscript describing the Epicast system is currently under review.